uxtely/server-side-api-examples/README.md

 ## Disclaimer
 The examples are for illustration purposes only, security and error handling are omitted.
-They’re minimal, so you can quickly see what’s particular to a UI Rig integration.
+They’re minimal, so you can quickly see what’s particular to a Uxtly integration.